-Map 1: US 340 Corridor East with Study Areas, Source: Jefferson County, WV GIS/Addressing
+Map 1: US 340 Corridor East with Study Areas, Source: Jefferson County, WV GIS/Addressing (A larger version of this map can be found in Appendix E).

 The Route 340 Corridor for this study extends from the WV 9 Bypass in Charles Town east to the two-lane segment near Harpers Ferry and the Shenandoah River Bridge, extending approximately 1 mile north and south of US 340 (Map 1).
 The length of the corridor is 7 miles.